bodduvr/StudyBuddy/README.md

 - Vineeth Kumar Boddu (M15887767)
 - Ravi Teja Reddy Machanuru (M15803658)

-*License:*
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 *Acknowledgements:*
 We would like to express our gratitude to our instructors and mentors for their guidance and support throughout the development process.
 Special thanks to the open-source community for their invaluable contributions and resources.